From Brain-Based Research to Powerful Learning: Innovative Teaching Techniques in the Classroom

 Other students film school and community activities, including law enforcement, the fire department, the ambulance corps, hospital staff, and U.S. Fish and Wildlife Service employees for a feature aired on the Monroe County educational television station.
 There is a daily television and radio show at the school via closed circuit, and seventh graders produce public service announcements for a local radio station.

 Students in fourth grade without access to computers at home are offered older computers that connect to school software and the Internet through Key Largo's server.
 Sixth graders are being issued laptop computers.
 Younger students use a software program that lets them work at their own pace.
-And PowerPoint presentations are almost as commonplace as written assignments.
+And Microsoft PowerPoint presentations are almost as commonplace as written assignments.

 Technology is just one way Key Largo fits school to the child, not the child to school.